Nutrition

 16. Offal

-Offal, also known as organ meat — think liver, heart and kidney — might not be the first thing that comes to mind when you think of foods that relieve stress, but it’s a surprisingly nourishing choice.
-Packed with essential nutrients like iron, zinc and B vitamins, offal helps your body handle stress better by boosting serotonin and dopamine production.
+Offal, also known as organ meat — including liver, heart and kidney — might not be the first thing that comes to mind when you think of foods that relieve stress, but it’s a surprisingly nutrient-dense option.
+These cuts are naturally rich in B vitamins, iron and zinc, nutrients that support energy production, brain function and a healthy nervous system, all of which help your body stay more resilient under stress.

 Offal Is a Good Source Of: